-RR-15 Strengthen inter- and intra-governmental communication, coordination and alignment, with a specific focus on emergency management and chief resilience officer roles to respond to shocks and bolster long-term plans.
+Strengthen inter- and intra-governmental communication, coordination and alignment, with a specific focus on emergency management and chief resilience officer roles to respond to shocks and bolster long-term plans.

-STRATEGIES RR-15.1 Understand and communicate the roles of emergency management staff and chief resilience officers.
+RR-15.1 Understand and communicate the roles of emergency management staff and chief resilience officers.

 Integrate emergency management into overall community resilience initiatives and vice versa.

-P IMPLEMENTERS: Local Governments RR-15.2 Coordinate and communicate emergency response and disaster recovery planning across jurisdictions.
-P IMPLEMENTERS: Local Governments, Regional Agencies
+RR-15.2 Coordinate and communicate emergency response and disaster recovery planning across jurisdictions.

-GOAL: Adapt to the impacts of climate change and reduce greenhouse gas emissions by reshaping where and how to build and move from place to place.